-a.
+b.
 Prior to program completion, candidates will have time to develop content knowledge in special education.

-b.
+c.
+Prior to program completion, candidates will have time to develop an ability to .
 Prior to program completion, candidates will have time to develop an ability to plan, implement, assess, and reflect upon research-based instruction to increase student motivation and enhance active learning for all students.

-c.
+dc.
 Candidates in deaf and hard of hearing (Grades P-12) will also have and apply knowledge of: